easy-graph/easygraph-doc-source/docs_using_sphinx/_build/html/_sources/install.rst.txt

     $ pip install Python-EasyGraph

 The package is no longer under maintenance on conda.
-If you've previously installed EasyGraph, please uninstall it with conda and reinstall with pip.
+If you've previously installed EasyGraph with conda, please uninstall it with conda and reinstall with pip.
 If prebuilt EasyGraph wheels are not supported on your platform (OS / CPU arch, check here), you can build it locally as follows:

 **Example installation with** ``conda``